jacobp112/icebbo/docs/routing.md

 `hardware/routing/board.ses` is the committed Freerouting session.
 Its routing stage ran with the optimiser off and left **0 unrouted connections**:

-- **Copper:** 655 traces, about 1.80 m in total (1.30 m top, 0.50 m bottom), and 142 vias of 0.45/0.2 mm.
+- **Copper:** 650 traces, about 1.81 m in total (1.35 m top, 0.47 m bottom), and 128 vias of 0.45/0.2 mm.
 - **Planes:** no traces on the inner layers, so both planes are unbroken apart from antipads.
-- **Sign-off:** all 55 nets connected, no shorts, and no clearance findings from tscircuit's checks.
+- **Sign-off:** all 55 nets connected, no shorts, no clearance findings from tscircuit's checks, and the USB pair exactly as designed.

 `hardware/check_schematic.ps1` merges this session onto every build and runs the routing sign-off.
 It needs no Java or Freerouting.
 A deliberately stale case, R1 moved 1 mm without re-routing, fails with a V1V2 + FB_CORE short.

 The last routing blocker was the host UART.
 On FPGA pins 34/31, which face away from the FT2232H, the receive line stayed unrouted in every Freerouting configuration tried, so the UART moved to bank-2 pins 12/11.
+The fixed USB pair later left FLASH_MISO unrouted at U6, and moving U6 1 mm east cleared it.

+## USB pair

+The USB D+/D− pair is laid out by [usb_pair.mjs](../hardware/usb_pair.mjs) and not by Freerouting.
+It is JLCPCB's 90 Ω differential geometry for the JLC04161H-7628 stack-up: 0.2332 mm traces with a 0.15 mm gap, on the top layer over the inner-1 ground plane. `prepare_dsn.mjs` hands the pair to Freerouting as protected wiring, and Freerouting routes everything else around it.
+The route is computed from the built pad positions.
+It asserts the placement it relies on, and stops rather than drawing a wrong route.

+- **J2:** USB-C interleaves the contacts DM2, DP1, DM1, DP2.
+The pair leaves from DM2 and DP1.
+DP2 ties to D+ above the contacts, and DM1 ties to D− below them, under the connector body.
+Everything stays on the top layer with no vias.
+- **U12:** the ESD clamp sits in the pair's path.
+The traces pass 0.46 mm either side of its centre and step through each clamp pad.
+U12's ground pin between them gets a fixed via just above it, and the pair closes to 0.15 mm only after clearing that via.
+TI names the pins D+ and D−, but the clamps are identical, so D− uses the left pin to keep the pair uncrossed.
+- **U12 to U8:** the pair runs coupled at a 45° diagonal, then north in a column 1.6 mm west of the FT2232H's pins, leaving room for its neighbouring pins to via under the pair.
+It then turns east into pins 7 (DM) and 8 (DP).
+- **Length:** J2 to U8 is 22.9 mm, with 0.77 mm D+/D− skew from the bends.
+The usual limit for USB 2.0 high speed is about 1.25 mm.

+Freerouting counts a connection only where a wire ends on a pad, not where a wire passes over one.
+Each part of the pair therefore ends on a pad centre or on another wire's end.
+Otherwise Freerouting adds its own 0.15 mm stubs to the USB nets.

+`check_routing.mjs` compares the routed USB copper with the design as geometry.
+Every USB trace must lie on the designed wires at 0.2332 mm on the top layer, every designed segment must be present, and no via may sit on the pair.
+The check caught each of these deliberately broken copies of the routed board: a stray 0.15 mm stub on D+, the pair drawn at 0.15 mm, and a missing pair segment.

 ## Why not the built-in router